 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 If you’re considering buying property in Costa Rica, this guide will cover everything you need to know about the buying process.

 Why Would Someone Want To Buy Property In Costa Rica?

 Like us, many people have spent time in this amazing country and felt a connection with the Pura Vida lifestyle.

-Costa Rica’s temperate climate is comfortable year-round, and the list of outdoor activities to do is endless.
+The country’s temperate climate is comfortable year-round, and the list of outdoor activities to do is endless.
 It’s also a very safe country with affordable healthcare and strong expat communities that create a home away from home.

 We’ll tell you from first-hand experience, buying in Costa Rica can be a lucrative investment decision.

-Opportunity for Capital Gains
+Costa Rica Real Estate: Opportunity For Capital Gains

-Opportunity for Rental Income
+Opportunity For Rental Income